The profile standards ISO 21920

 Part 1 of this new profile standard will basically incorporate ISO 1302 with some additions coming from ISO 1101 and other specification documents.

-Part 2 will incorporate all parameters of existing profile standards and add new ones, either old parameters that have been dropped or ones adapted from ISO 25178; for example, Pvv will provide the void volume of the valleys on the primary profile (adapted from Svv).
+Part 2 incorporates all parameters of existing profile standards and add new ones, either old parameters that have been dropped or ones adapted from ISO 25178; for example, Pvv provides the void volume of the valleys on the primary profile (adapted from Svv).

-Part 3 will give default specification values that can be omitted on a drawing, such as units, nesting index, filter type, etc.
+Part 3 gives default specification values that can be omitted on a drawing, such as units, nesting index, filter type, etc.

 3. Changes to profile lengths